Everyday we are bombarded with images – our eyes are filled with shapes, colours, and lights. But what really manages to leave a mark on our memory?

 I say this because there are sculptures in Ravenna that are a perfect example of what I am trying to explain.

-I’m talking about the works of Davide Rivalta, a Bolognese artist that populates cities all over the world with massive animals, placing them in the most improbable locations.
+I’m talking about the works by Davide Rivalta, a Bolognese artist that populates cities all over the world with massive animals, placing them in the most improbable locations.

 What are Gorillas doing at the Courthouse of Ravenna anyway?